-In the table, water quality test results are divided into four major sections: "Primary Drinking Water Standards," "Secondary Drinking Water Standards," "State-Monitored Contaminants with Notification Levels," and "Unregulated Compounds."
+In the table, water quality test results are divided into three major sections: "Primary Drinking Water Standards," "Secondary Drinking Water Standards," and "Unregulated Compounds."
 Primary standards protect public health by limiting the levels of certain constituents in drinking water.
 Secondary standards are set for substances that don't impact health but could affect the water's taste, odor, or appearance.
 Some unregulated substances (hardness and sodium, for example) are included for your information.
 The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.